Pukerud/Gpu-Monitor/README.md

 Test Mail - Test mail sending with the settings you provide in the Settings dialog.

-Rndr Log - Not Implemented yet (Going to create a Google Spreadsheet, with a Sheet that has the computer name where it is running.)
+Rndr Log - Not Implemented yet
+Going to create a Google Spreadsheet, with a Sheet that has the computer name where it is running.
+Append data to it from the rndr_log based on settings.
+Then you can create graphs or whatever you want in another sheet base on that data.
 ![image](https://user-images.githubusercontent.com/35293441/213870527-93b216dc-029f-4ca5-b082-b2507f5eaabd.png)